Pandora Scooter – Chair

 John Marron – Chair

-A book artist and collagist who earned her MFA in Book Arts and Printmaking from The University of the Arts in Philadelphia and a fellowship from Pratt Institute in Brooklyn.
+A mixed media artist who earned her MFA in Book Arts and Printmaking from The University of the Arts in Philadelphia and a fellowship from Pratt Institute in Brooklyn.
 Her artists’ books and prints, published under “Spitz & Pollack”, are in over 50 permanent special collections such as the Brooklyn Museum, Cooper Hewitt Design Museum (Smithsonian), New York Public Library Print Collection, The Getty, and Yale University.
+Their public sculpture, Bench of Our Times, was installed in October 2019 at South 2nd Avenue and Benner Street in Highland Park.

 Currently, she advises Visual Art & Design students at Mason Gross School of the Arts, Rutgers University in New Brunswick, New Jersey.
 For over ten years, she was an Art Teacher in New York City.
-She also taught Book Arts and Print at Creative Arts Laboratory, Teacher’s College, Columbia University and the College of New Rochelle, New York.
+She also taught Book Arts and Printmaking as a lecturer/adjunct at Creative Arts Laboratory, Teacher’s College, Columbia University and the College of New Rochelle, New York.